Randomboixd/Gamelab/Readme.md

 Also if you're trying this...
 I removed the Discord Devportal thingy as i deleted it a long time ago.
 So don't enable Rich Presence!

+Oh yeah final commit, im not going to approve any pull requests and stuff (mostly cuz idk how to use them). so yeah. just sayin

 # Gamelab.
 A little Collection of games i wrote for the sake of fun.